ian29/git-tutorial/README.md

 This is a the product of a GitHub training AJ put together with the goal of well documenting the basics of using GitHub

-Ideally it will facillitate data team usage of github to manage collaboration on TileMill projects, and is designed for those with no familiarity to GitHub.
+Ideally it will facillitate data team usage of github to manage collaboration on TileMill projects, and is designed for those unfamiliar with Git.